Melania Trump: Influence on the president

+Allegations about links to Jeffrey Epstein

-In August 2025, Melania threatened to sue Hunter Biden for one billion dollars after Biden claimed that Melania had been introduced to Donald by Jeffrey Epstein.
-The comments from Biden came during an interview with Andrew Callaghan.
-Biden publically refused to retract his comments.
-Donald encouraged Melania to pursue legal action against Biden.
+In August 2025, Melania threatened to sue Hunter Biden for one billion dollars after he claimed during an interview with Andrew Callaghan that Melania had been introduced to Donald by Jeffrey Epstein.
+When Biden publicly refused to retract his comments, Donald encouraged Melania to pursue legal action against Biden.
+A redacted FBI document from 2019 says Epstein introduced Knauss to Trump.